Update on HMRC’s plans for Making Tax Digital, Benefits of Private Pension Contributions and Class 2 NIC’s.

 More detail is expected after the EU Referendum, watch this space!

 So, why are HMRC bringing in MTD?
-Well, the main drivingmaking_tax_digital force is to move businesses away from keeping paper records and to help HMRC do their jobs more effectively – digital records can’t be “lost” as easily as paper records.
+Well, the main driving force is to move businesses away from keeping paper records and to help HMRC do their jobs more effectively – digital records can’t be “lost” as easily as paper records.

 HMRC have recognised that some people are “Digitally Excluded”, i.e. unable to access digital services and, one of the more strange suggestions is that those people will have the option of phoning in the information to HMRC every three months.